Sukeban Deka: Manga

 The creation of Sukeban Deka was the result of a misunderstanding between the author Shinji Wada and the editors at Hakusensha.
 Wada was developing a high school drama, but the publisher expected a detective story starring a high school student.
 At an impasse, Wada decided to combine the two concepts.
 Wada first published a pilot chapter titled "Is the School Building Burning?" (校舎は燃えているか？, "Kōsha wa Moete Iruka?") in the August 5, 1975 (No. 15) issue of Hana to Yume magazine.
 Later, Sukeban Deka became a serial, starting in the January 5, 1976 (No. 1) issue of the same magazine, released in 1975.
 Disappointed that he could never end a complete serial before, Wada planned earlier in production a dramatic final scene in which the protagonist would die.
 The last chapter of this original planning was serialized in the December 20, 1977 (No. 24) issue, and was followed by an epilogue in the January 20, 1978 (No. 2) issue.

 Following Sukeban Deka's conclusion, Wada started a new serial, Pygmalio, in the March 20, 1978 (No. 6) issue of Hana to Yume.
 However, after one year of serialization, the series was poorly received by readers, and Wada stopped it to restart Sukeban Deka.
 Wada dubbed it as "part 2", and Sukeban Deka resumed in the February 5, 1979 (No. 3) issue, announced as a "new series".
 The manga ran regularly in Hana to Yume until its December 5, 1982 (No. 24) issue.

 Since the original serialization, Sukeban Deka has been printed in four different collected editions; the original twenty-two volume tankōbon publication started on April 20, 1976, and ended on April 25, 1983.
 Hakusensha released a six-volume aizōban edition between March 3, 1987, and April 29, 1987, and a twelve-volume bunkoban edition between March 23, 1995, and June 21, 1995.
 The last reprint was done by Media Factory, who published twelve collected volumes between August 23, 2004, and July 23, 2005.

+During their panel at Otakon 2026, KiraKira Media announced that they had licensed the series for English publication and will add it to their Omoi app.